Decent intersection and Tor-rigidity for modules over local hypersurfaces: Abstract

 \section{Abstract}

-We study two properties of two modules over a local hypersurface $R$: decency, which is close to proper intersection of the supports, and $\Tor$-rigidity.
+We study two properties for a pair of finitely generated modules over a local hypersurface $R$: decency, which is close to proper intersection of the supports, and $\Tor$-rigidity.
 We show that the vanishing of Hochster's function $\theta^R(M,N)$, known to imply decent intersection, also implies rigidity.
 We investigate the vanishing of $\theta^R(M,N)$ to obtain new results about decency and rigidity over hypersurfaces.
 Many applications are given.